 Following the reading of the Gospel lesson, a homily (a brief sermon) is preached by one of the officiating clergy in consultation with the family.
 The homily in Christian traditions grows both out of the lessons chosen for the service and the life of the deceased.
 In the service, we come together before God with our grief, our questions, our hopes, and our most valued feelings as Christians.
 Thus, to bring together the life of the deceased with the hope of the Church, it is especially important for family members and friends to share with the officiating clergy those aspects of the deceased’s life for which we are giving thanks.
 A brief reflection (no longer than five minutes) may be offered by a pre-arranged family member or friend.
 The best reflections are written in advance and help those gathered to remember the best character qualities of the deceased—the ways in which the person helped family and friends see God’s love and grace.

 Attending the Family

-Approximately a half hour prior to the service, family and close friends are asked to gather in the Parlor.
-After being greeted by the officiating clergy, they will be conducted to the front seats of the Chapel or Church by the officiating clergy or a Parish Verger.
+Approximately a half hour prior to the service, family and close friends are asked to gather in the designated area.
+After being greeted by the officiating clergy, they will be conducted to the front seats of the Chapel by the officiating clergy or a Parish Verger.
 At the conclusion of the service, family and friends in the front of the Church are escorted out, in advance of the congregation’s departure.
-On occasion, a family may choose to process down the middle aisle behind the casket or cremains.

 From ancient times, Christians have considered places of burial to be sacred sites where the departed are remembered and honored.